 - Begin the Introduction by providing a concise background account of the problem studied.

 - State the objective of the investigation.
 Your research objective is the most important part of the introduction.

 - Establish the significance of your work: Why was there a need to conduct the study?

 - Introduce the reader to the pertinent literature.
 Do not give a full history of the topic.
 Only quote previous work having a direct bearing on the present problem.
 (State of the art, relevant research to justify the novelty of the manuscript.)

 - State the gap analysis or novelty statement.

-- Clearly state your hypothesis, the variables investigated, and concisely summarize the methods used.
+- Clearly state your hypothesis, and the variables investigated, and concisely summarize the methods used.